Aloe vera (aloe vera)

 The green outer layer of the leaves of Aloe vera yields a bitter, yellow exudate which has very different properties from those of the colourless parenchyma.
 The bitter leaf exudate has traditionally been used as a laxative.
 However, research has indicated that the active constituents may have harmful effects and can interact with other medicines and herbal remedies.
 It should not be given to children or to pregnant or breastfeeding women.

 Geography and distribution

-Aloe vera is native to the Arabian Peninsula and is widely cultivated around the world.
+Aloe vera is cultivated around the world.
 It has escaped from cultivation and become naturalised in the Mediterranean, north Africa, the Indian subcontinent, South America and the Caribbean.